-Four sedimentary units, with a total thickness of 377 m, overlie basaltic crust at Site 1179 (Figs. 12, 13).
-From the seafloor downward they range in age from the present to an as-yetundetermined time in the Early Cretaceous.
-Unit I, at the top of the section, consists of clay- and radiolarian-bearing diatom ooze (Fig. 14).
-It extends from the seafloor to a depth of 223.5 m, where it is late Miocene in age.
+Four sedimentary units with a total thickness of 375 m overlie basaltic crust at Site 1179 (Figs. F12, F13).
+From the seafloor downward they range in age from the present to an as-yet-undetermined time in the Early Cretaceous.
+Unit I, at the top of the section, consists of clay- and radiolarian-bearing diatom ooze (Fig. F14).
+It extends from the seafloor to a depth of 221.5 m, where it is late Miocene in age.
 The siliceous oozes of Units I and II have three principal components: diatoms, radiolarians, and clay, with proportions that vary from core to core.
-Diatoms predominate in Unit I; radiolarians are common and sponge spicules and silicoflagellates contribute to the siliceous nature of the sediment.
-A range of greenish colors and intervals of ichnofossils and laminations suggest that the diatom ooze was deposited in a dysoxic bottom environment; neither anoxic nor fully oxic conditions prevailed for any extensive length of time.
-Sediment accumulated faster in Unit I than in the other units, a factor that may have contributed to that environment.
-The diatom ooze resembles other Neogene sections cored in the northwest Pacific (Fig. 5), with its beds of gray silicic, vitric ash of a few centimeters thickness, numerous thin, firm dark green clay layers, and contributions of illitic clay, quartz, and glass within the ooze.
+Diatoms predominate in Unit I, radiolarians are common, and sponge spicules and silicoflagellates contribute to the siliceous nature of the sediment.
+A range of greenish colors and intervals of ichnofossils and laminations suggest that the diatom ooze was deposited in a dysoxic bottom environment; neither anoxic nor fully oxic conditions prevailed for any extended length of time.
+Sediment accumulated faster in Unit I than in the other units, a factor that may have contributed to the dysoxic environment.
+The diatom ooze resembles other Neogene sections cored in the northwest Pacific (Fig. F5), with its beds of gray silicic vitric ash of a few centimeters thickness, numerous thin, firm dark green clay layers, and contributions of illitic clay, quartz, and glass within the ooze.

-The contact between Units I and II is gradational, both in color and composition, as olivecolored diatomaceous ooze gives way to yellowish brown radiolarian ooze.
-The top of Unit II is placed where radiolarians predominate.
-This clay-rich, diatom-bearing radiolarian ooze is 22.5 m thick.
-It extends to 246.0 mbsf, where it is of late early Miocene age.
-Accumulation was at a slower rate than in Unit I, and the brown coloration and virtual lack of sedimentary structures (other than mottling by burrowing) indicate an oxic environment (Fig. 15).
+The contact between Units I and II is gradational, both in color and composition, as olive-colored diatomaceous ooze gives way to yellowish brown radiolarian ooze.
+The top of Unit II is placed at the base of Chron C4n.1n, below which radiolarians predominate.
+This clay-rich diatom-bearing radiolarian ooze is 24.5 m thick.
+It extends to 246.0 mbsf, where it is of early late Miocene age.
+Accumulation was slower than in Unit I. The brown coloration, mottling by burrowing, and a virtual lack of other sedimentary structures indicate an oxic environment (Fig. F15).
 The base of Unit II is also a gradational one, where radiolarian remains vanish downward and the clay of Unit III prevails.
 In time, this contact represents the return of the deposition and preservation of siliceous microfossils in the North Pacific during the Miocene.

-The pelagic brown clay of Unit III is about 37.5 m thick and extends down to ~283.5 mbsf.
-Its age is unknown, as it is barren of fossils except for a few fish teeth and bone fragments, and there is no clear pattern of magnetic reversals except in the very top part.
-The clay is zeolitic, ferrugineous, mottled, and compact (Fig. 16).
-Core recovery was excellent (102.4%) in all of Units I, II, and III.
+The pelagic brown clay of Unit III is ~37.5 m thick and extends down to ~283.5 mbsf.
+Its age is unknown, as it is barren of fossils except for a few fish teeth and bone fragments, and there is no clear pattern of magnetic reversals except in the upper ~11 m.
+The clay is zeolitic, ferruginous, mottled, and compact (Fig. F16).
+Core recovery was excellent (101.4%) in all of Units I, II, and III.
 Unit IV is chert residing in an unknown host formation that was not recovered.
 It extends from 283.5 to 377.15 mbsf, and its age has yet to be determined.
-Recovery of this 37.5-m-thick section was poor (6.7%), both as a percentage of the penetration and in the degree of fracturing.
-Most pieces are of vitreous chert (Fig. 17), with a wide range of colors, mottling, healed brecciation, and veins, but a few are pieces of porcellanite.
+Recovery of this 93.65-m-thick section was poor (6.7%), both as a percentage of the penetration and in the degree of fracturing.
+Most pieces are of vitreous chert (Fig. F17), with a wide range of colors, mottling, healed brecciation, and veins, but a few are pieces of porcellanite.
 A fauna of poorly preserved radiolarians in the porcellanite appear to be Early Cretaceous in age and may allow better shore-based determination of age of at least part of the cherty section.